-We first get to Phedi by bus and after a two hour trek uphill we get to Dampus where we halt for the night.
-O/N stay at Lodge.
+We first get to Phedi by bus, and after a two-hour trek uphill, we get to Dhampus, where we halt for the night.
+Stay at the Lodge.

 3. Day Three – To Tolka (1790m) – (Approx 5 hour’s trek)

-You rewarded with Mountain View which gets better as you get higher to the ridge.
+You are rewarded with a mountain view, which gets better as you get higher on the ridge.
 The trail then follows a paved stone trail till Pothana (1990m).
 The view of Machhapuchhare comes into sight.
-Then paved stone trail moves through a forest to Deorali (2150m).
-Descending into a forest clearing, it is Bhedi Kharka, from where we descend to the head of a canyon and over a stream and then along it into the Modi Valley.
-After a short while we hit Tolka (1790m).
-O/N stay at lodge.
+Then a paved stone trail moves through a forest to Deorali (2150m).
+Descending into a forest clearing, it is Bhedi Kharka, from where we descend to the head of a canyon, over a stream, and then along it into the Modi Valley.
+After a short while, we hit Tolka (1790m).
+Stay at the lodge.

 4. Day Four – To Chomrong (2210m) – (Approx 7 hour’s trek)

-The day’s starts by descending a stone staircase to suspension across Tigu Khola and then a hike along it.
+The day starts by descending a stone staircase to a suspension across Tigu Khola and then a hike along it.
 After several streams and crossing the Ghora Khola, we get to Landruk.
-Descending stone steps again, the downhill trail leads to the river and a bit climbing, passing terraced fields and a forest it is Himal and ahead the river at Naya Pul after which it is a steep climb to Jhinu Danda, Taglung.
-The trail bends around the corner, we get to Chhomrong.
-O/N stay at lodge.
+After descending stone steps again, the downhill trail leads to the river and a bit of climbing, passing terraced fields and a forest, it is Himal and ahead the river at Naya Pul, after which it is a steep climb to Jhinu Danda, Taglung.
+The trail bends around the corner and we get to Chhomrong.
+Stay at the lodge.

 5. Day Five – To Bamboo (2310m) – (Approx 4 hour’s trek)

-Again descending along stone trail, we cross a swaying suspension bridge.
-After climbing out of the valley, we pass a bamboo, rhododendron and oak forest.
-Then climbing over a rocky trail, we get to Sinuwa.
-Climbing further for an hour through a forest, the trek enters the upper Modi Valley.
-Descending a long steep, slippery stone trail, we get to Bamboo.
-O/N stay at lodge.
+Again descending along a stone trail, we cross a swaying suspension bridge.
+We pass through a bamboo, rhododendron, and oak forest after climbing out of the valley.
+Then, after climbing over a rocky trail, we get to Sinuwa.
+After climbing further for an hour through a forest, the trek enters the upper Modi Valley.
+We descend a long, steep, slippery stone trail until we get to Bamboo.
+Stay at the lodge.

 6. Day six – To Hotel Himalayan (2840m) – (Approx 3 hour’s trek)

 The day’s trek begins with a steep climb through bamboo groves and rhododendron forest, frequently crossing streams and narrow bridges and sometimes stretches of snow; we finally get to Doban (2540m).
-Climbing and traversing high above the river, we get the sights of rushing rivers and a while later to our day’s destination.
-O/N stay at lodge.
+Climbing and traversing high above the river, we get the sights of rushing rivers and, a while later, to our day’s destination.
+Stay at the lodge.

 7. Day seven – To Annapurna Base Camp (4130m) – (Approx 6 hour’s trek)

-Climbing over avalanche area, through forests, ravines, we get to Deorali.
-It is here the South peak of Annapurana comes into view.
+Climbing over an avalanche area, through forests and ravines, we get to Deorali.
+It is here that the south peak of Annapurna comes into view.
 The trail descends to Modi Khola and along it gets us to Bagar (3270m).
-Moving over and easy trail over shown we get to Machhapuchhare base camp and after a two hour pleasant climb over snow, we finally get to the camp.
+After an easy and pleasant trail over, we get to Machhapuchhare base camp, and after a two-hour pleasant climb over snow, we finally get to the camp.

 8. Day Eight – To Himalayan Hotel (2840m) – (Approx 4 hour’s trek)

-We trek back by the same trail to the base camp finding it much easier on the way up.
-O/N stay at lodge.
+We trekked back along the same trail to the base camp, finding it much easier on the way up.
+Stay at the lodge.

 9. Day Nine – To Chomorong (2210m) – (Approx 7 hour’s trek)

-We again trek back the way we came to Doban and then making a steep climb back to Chhomrong.
-O/N stay at lodge.
+We again trek back the way we came to Doban and then make a steep climb back to Chhomrong.
+O/N stay at the lodge.

 10. Day Ten – To Ghandruk (1900m) – (Approx 4 hour’s trek)

-The trek first gets us to Taglung and walking west throught potato and wheat fields, we get to Dhiklyo Danda (2180m) and the trail drops to Khumnu, Komrong.
-A side trial west of Komrong along steep descend through boulders to a bridge over Kyuri Khola, we join the trail to Ghandruk.
-O/N stay at lodge.
+The trek first gets us to Taglung, and walking west through potato and wheat fields, we get to Dhiklyo Danda (2180m) and the trail drops to Khumnu, Komrong.
+A side trail west of Komrong along a steep descent through boulders to a bridge over Kyuri Khola, where we join the trail to Ghandruk.
+Stay at the lodge.

 11. Day Eleven – To Naya Pul and drive to Pokhara (900m)

-The day’s trek first takes to Chane, then Kimchi, Kehone Danda, Shauli Bazaar, Chimrong, Lamakhet Birethanti and finally to Naya Pul for our drive back to Pokhara.
-O/N stay at lodge.
+The day’s trek first takes us to Chane, then Kimchi, Kehone Danda, Shauli Bazaar, Chimrong, Lamakhet Birethanti, and finally to Naya Pul for our drive back to Pokhara.
+Stay at the lodge.

 12. Day Twelve – Flight to Kathmandu.